 21.6.
-The Health & Safety Manager keeps a record of any accident that results in a reportable injury, disease, or dangerous occurrence as defined in the RIDDOR 2013 legislation (regulations 4, 5, 6 and 7).
+The Health & Safety Manager keeps a record of any Accident and/or Incident that results in a reportable injury, disease, or dangerous occurrence as defined in the RIDDOR 2013 legislation (regulations 4, 5, 6 and 7).

 Reporting to child protection agencies